-- Ensuring the legal status that allows you to work and knowing there are maximum allowed working hours for you depending on your visa type.
+- Ensuring the legal status that allows you to work and knowing that the Australian government allows maximum working hours for you depending on your visa type.

 - Obtaining the needed license/s based on your trade/profession before applying in order not to hit hard and painful brick wall of rejection.

 Although Australians are warm and welcoming, they are intolerant of ignorance.
 Playing dumb by claiming to be new in the country or appearing as not very well informed is a turn off to the Australian employers or even community.
 Australia is one of those countries where every single piece of information is available online for free.
 All you must do is plan your journey and research the best way to reach your destination.
 The Australian government has a department for everything, and their services are well and informative, but you need to take the first step and look for yourself.